 Submitting your application

 TOEFL: Applicants whose native language is not English must demonstrate English proficiency.
 Applicants are required to provide an official score report from the Test of English as a Foreign Language (TOEFL).
 The minimum accepted TOEFL score is 620 on paper, 260 on the computer or 106 on the internet.
 The test date must be within two years of the application deadline.
-We do not accept any test other than the TOEFL.

 - Applicants who completed all of their Bachelor's or Master's/Doctoral degree are exempt from submitting an official English proficiency score if: